 The Mother Of Family Therapy: Virginia Satir

-A notable American author and psychotherapist, Virginia Satir is considered the mother of family therapy for her pioneering work in how to treat individuals seeking help.
-Her work included a new approach to therapy that involved treating not only one individual, but all individuals involved in the family.
-This is why her work stressed treating the entire family unit as opposed to a single individual.
-Her tools were myriad, and her results were incredibly successful, making her a widely known psychotherapist the world over.
+A notable American author and psychotherapist, Virginia Satir is considered the mother of family therapy for her pioneering work in developing a new approach to transpersonal therapy that involved treating all individuals in a family.
+Satir's approach influenced the development of structural family therapy, which focuses on the interactions and structure of a family system.
+Her results were incredibly successful, making her a widely known psychotherapist the world over.

 The Satir Method

-Much like the more holistic approaches to talk therapy, the Satir Method believes that all people are connected through similar life energy.
+Much like the more holistic approaches to talk therapy, the Satir method posits that all people are connected through similar life energy.
 This is especially true with families who are frequently near each other.
-That shared energy can easily influence emotions, behavior, and mental conditions when it is out of balance.
-This explanation is also what prompts individuals to take responsibility for their inner emotions and actions.
+That joined energy can easily influence emotions, behaviors, and mental conditions.
+These ideas about families led Satir to develop different techniques, such as role-plays, to treat systemic and individual concerns.

 The Theory Behind The Satir Method

-Since this method assumes that everyone passes energy to one another, there are a few truths that Satir believed to be evident in people.
-She believed that everyone was good at their core and their coping skills were ultimate what lead to surface issues.
-Also, she believed all humans experience the world in much the same fashion through physical sensations, emotions, thinking, experiencing, etc. It's a point of connection that is worth acknowledging during treatment.
-Satir believed that every person is capable of change and that focusing on this skill is what will lead people in the healing process.
+Since this method assumes that everyone passes energy to one another, there are a few truths Satir believed to be evident in people.
+She believed that everyone was equally good at their core and that all humans experience the world in much the same fashion through physical sensations, emotions, thinking, experiencing, etc. Satir believed that every person can change and that focusing on this can help people in the healing process.
 She believed that children born into a healthy family system have a much better chance of maintaining positive menta; health outcomes.

 Personal Growth And Self-Worth

 Satir’s approach to therapy included recognizing that individuals have their own sense of worth and are responsible for their self-esteem.
 This forms as a result of their environment in the given moment.
 It typically starts within the family unit but is then held onto by the individual into adulthood.